swanson8r/datadog-terraform-quick-start/README.md

 > [!IMPORTANT]
 > Ensure that the [providers.tf](terraform/providers.tf) file in the parent [terraform](terraform) directory is **not**
-> deleted as part of this cleanup.
+> deleted as part of this cleanup

 ## Next Steps